-bit2bit Americas is pleased to announce it has become an official Atlassian Specialized Partner in Cloud.
+bit2bit Americas announced it has become an official Atlassian Specialized Partner in Cloud.
 A validation of Atlassian’s Platinum Solution Partner’s deep knowledge, extensive experience, and delivery of consistent, high-quality services to optimize customer satisfaction and outcomes.

 bit2bit Americas has achieved the Atlassian Cloud Specialization since the program was launched on May 11th, 2021.

 “Atlassian would like to recognize bit2bit Americas for their specialized solution practice, as they have proven success migrating operations and supporting enterpriselevel use cases across the Atlassian Cloud Platform”, said Ko Mistry, Atlassian’s Head of Global Channel.

 “The level of commitment in the Cloud Specialization Program recognizes these Atlassian Partners’ effort and dedication to delivering consistent, high-quality services to optimize a customer’s experience and success.”